khalenferris/PHYM503_Data/README.md

 # PHYM503_Data
-This repository contains all of the data, and VULCAN configuration files, used in the making of my PHYM503 Final Report on "Atmospheric Chemistry of Earth-Like Planets".
+This repository contains all of the data, VULCAN configuration files, and figures used in the making of my PHYM503 Final Report on "Atmospheric Chemistry of Earth-Like Planets".

+PHYM503_